 You can use your Flipper Zero for hardware exploration, firmware flashing, debugging, and fuzzing.
-Flipper Zero can be connected to hardware using built-in GPIO pins and control it with buttons, run your code, and show debug messages on the LCD screen.
+Flipper Zero can be connected to hardware using its built-in GPIO pins, control hardware with buttons, run your code, and show debug messages on the LCD screen.
 Flipper Zero can also be used as a USB to UART/SPI/I2C converter.

 Flipper Zero has 18 pins on the top side, consisting of power supply pins and I/O pins.
 Power supply pins can be used to power your external modules.
 Input/output (I/O) pins are +3.3 V tolerant for input and output, some pins are +5 V tolerant for input only - keep it in mind.
 I/O pins connect external modules to the I/O pins of the STM32WB55 microcontroller through 51 Ohm resistors.
 All pins are electrostatic discharge (ESD) protected.
 For information on the basic functionality of Flipper Zero pins, see the picture below.

 Detailed information on the pinout and functionality of the pins can be found in the picture below.

 - Flipper Zero's microSD card is powered by +3.3 V. During firmware update and a microSD card mounting, power supply to pin 9 is temporarily disabled.

 Pin 1 can be supplied with power by the built-in battery or a USB cable.

 When Flipper Zero is powered by the built-in battery: